AE9RB/dspp/README.md

  * [Doxygen](http://www.doxygen.org)
  * [Graphviz](http://www.graphviz.org)

-Cmake can create a typical Makefile as well as project files for Xcode, Visual Studio, and many others.
+CMake can create a typical Makefile as well as project files for Xcode, Visual Studio, and many others.
 Here's a quick start for Makefile users:

 ```